 The VL1218 trawler segment operates mainly in the Gulf of Riga targeting Baltic herring.
-The number of vessels in 2023 is 72% lower than in 2006.
-Considering that the VUI value for the last seven years is higher than 0.9, it can be said that the capacity of this segment is in balance with the fishing opportunities.
+The number of vessels in 2024 is 72% lower than in 2006.
+Considering that the VUI value for the last eight years is higher than 0.9, it can be said that the capacity of this segment is in balance with the fishing opportunities.

 The VL1824 net and trawler segment has not existed since 2017.
-According to the clustering rules (Regulation (EU) 2016/679), the remaining net vessel and the new trawler (inactive in 2023) have been included in the VL2440 trawler segment.
-The two remaining VL1824 trawlers, which historically operated in the Gulf of Riga, have been included in the VL1218 segment.
+In accordance with the clustering rules (Regulation (EU) 2016/679), two trawlers have been included in the VL2440 trawler segment, while one trawler that has historically operated in the Gulf of Riga has been included in the VL1218 segment.

 The VL2440 trawler segment operates mainly in ICES SD 25-32, targeting Baltic sprat with by-catches of Baltic herring.
-The number of vessels in 2023 is 65% lower than in 2006.
-The VUI for this segment increases to 0.82 in 2023 after four years period below the 0.7 threshold.
-The measures to balance the fleet segment VL2440, included in Annex VII of the Annual Report on the Latvian Fishing Fleet 2022, are in the implementation phase and the effect of the reduction of the segment should be evaluated in the following years.
+The number of vessels in 2024 is 64% lower than in 2006.
+The VUI for this segment decreases to 0.61 in 2024, which is below the threshold of 0.7.
+It can be said that the capacity of this segment is not in balance with the fishing opportunities.

 Segment VL0008, small-scale coastal fishing, has been calculated for commercial fishing only.
 Coastal fishing uses various static gears such as nets, traps, lines and seines.
-The average activity level for this segment was around 25% of the potential in 2022-2023.
+The activity level for this segment reached 30% of the potential in 2024.
 In general, this indicates that for a significant part of the coastal fishermen, fishing is only a part of their activities.
 This could also be related to the lower availability of fish resources and their seasonality in the coastal areas.
-Low activity has also been associated with high interaction periods and damage caused by seals to coastal fishing gears and catches.
-During the period when seals are observed in a large number, fishermen do not use their fishing gears to avoid the destruction and damage to their property.
-Although the utilisation rate of small boats VL0008 is consistently at a very low level, this segment is very important in socio-cultural terms as a traditional activity for the population of coastal settlements.
+Low activity is also associated with high interaction periods and damage caused by seals to coastal fishing gears and catches.
+During the period when seals are observed in large numbers, fishermen do not use their fishing gear to avoid the destruction and damage to their property.
+Although the utilization rate of small boats VL0008 is consistently at a very low level, this segment is very important in socio-cultural terms as a traditional activity for the population of coastal settlements.

 Segment VL0812, small-scale coastal fishing, has been calculated for commercial fishing only.

-Various static gears such as nets, traps, lines and seines are used in the coastal area and the average activity level for this segment was around 43% of the potential in 2022-2023.
+Various static gears such as nets, traps, lines and seines are used in the coastal area and the level of activity for this segment is 93% of the potential for the last two years.
+Despite the high level of the indicator, the average activity of the segment is less than a half of the potential.
 This is related to the partial activity of the coastal fishermen and to the lower availability of fish resources and their seasonality in the coastal areas, as well as the high activity of seals.
 This segment is of great socio-cultural importance as a traditional activity for the population of coastal settlements.